gdg-x/aura-admin/README.md

 1. Click on Authentication in the left navigation.
 1. Click on Sign-in method and enable Email/Password
     - Create user with Email and Password
+1. For Cloud Functions
+    - `npm install` for installing dependencies
+    - Goto src/functions and then in the terminal run this command
+        ```js
+            firebase functions:config:set someservice.email="yourmail@gmail.com" someservice.password="yourpassword"
+        ```
 1. Run locally
     `npm run serve`
 1. When you are ready to build for production, use the following command -